-These parts of Canada are the home to teams like St. John’s IceCaps, competing in the Eastern Conference of the American Hockey League, Grand Falls-Windsor Cataracts, competing in the Newfoundland Senior Hockey League, Swilers RFC, rugby union team competing in the Newfoundland Rugby Union, The Rock, rugby union team competing in the Canadian rugby Championship and Newfoundland Rock, another rugby union team competing in the Rugby Canada National Junior Championship.
-And just like anyplace, there are sports fans here too that love sports betting.
+These parts of Canada are the home to teams like St. John’s IceCaps, competing in the Eastern Conference of the American Hockey League, Grand Falls-Windsor Cataracts, competing in the Newfoundland Senior Hockey League, Swilers RFC, rugby union team competing in the Newfoundland Rugby Union, The Rock, rugby union team competing in the Canadian Rugby Championship and Newfoundland Rock, another rugby union team competing in the Rugby Canada National Junior Championship.
+And just like anyplace, there are sports fans here too who love sports betting.

 Recommended Canadian Sports Betting Sites In Newfoundland and Labrador

 Many recommended Canadian sports betting sites cater to Newfoundland and Labrador residents.
 Sports betting is a popular pastime in the province, and there are plenty of options available for those looking to place bets on their favourite teams and sporting events.

 The following are some of the most popular and reputable Canadian sports betting sites that offer services to Newfoundland and Labrador residents:

 Sports Betting in Newfoundland and LabradorSports betting is legal in Newfoundland and Labrador.
 And just like in the other provinces, sports betting is offered through the Proline product.
 The citizens of Newfoundland and Labrador can make Proline bets through licensed retailers found throughout the province, or online.
 The age limit for sports betting is 19, which is also the legal age for drinking.